Evacuation of Islamic State fighters from Damascus delayed

 The broadcaster is the official mouthpiece of Hezbollah, a Lebanese Shi'ite group which is a major ally of Assad and has sent its forces to fight alongside government troops.

-Islamic State has a large presence in several southern neighbourhoods of Damascus, including the Palestinian refugee camp of Yarmouk.
+Islamic State has a large presence in several southern neighborhoods of Damascus, including the Palestinian refugee camp of Yarmouk.

-Local hostility towards the Jihadist group - which controls large swathes of territory in Syria and Iraq - has grown.
+Local hostility toward the Jihadist group - which controls large swathes of territory in Syria and Iraq - has grown.

 A years-long government siege of parts of Damascus controlled by a patchwork of rebel groups - of which Jaysh al Islam is the largest - has impeded the flow of food and humanitarian aid, starving many people to death in what rights group Amnesty International has described as a war crime.